-Workers in the highways industry should follow the guidance on Staying at home and away from others (social distancing) .
+Social distancing Workers in the local highways industry should follow the guidance on Staying at home and away from others (social distancing).
 Where they cannot work from home, they must follow the same principles of social distancing whilst travelling to and from work and whilst at work.
-Anyone who either has a high temperature or a new persistent cough or is within 14 days of the day when the first member of their household showed symptoms of Coronavirus (Covid-19) should not come to their respective depot or site, but must follow the guidance on self-isolation .
-Anyone who is at increased risk of severe illness from Coronavirus (Covid- 19) is strongly advised to work at home and should be particularly stringent about following social distancing measures.
-Anyone identified as clinically extremely vulnerable will be advised by their health authority and must follow the guidance on shielding and protecting clinically extremely vulnerable people .
-Anyone living with a person who is at increased risk of severe illness, or a clinically extremely vulnerable person who is shielding from Coronavirus (COVID-19), should stringently follow the guidance on social distancing and minimise contact outside the home.
-If a worker develops a high temperature or a persistent cough whilst at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
+Self-isolation Anyone who either has a high temperature or a new persistent cough or is within 14 days of the day when the first member of their household showed symptoms of Coronavirus (Covid-19) should not come to their respective depot or site, but must follow the guidance on self-isolation.
+Person at increased risk Anyone who is at increased risk of severe illness from Coronavirus (Covid-19) is strongly advised to work at home and should be particularly stringent about following social distancing measures.
+People who are clinically extremely vulnerable Anyone identified as clinically extremely vulnerable will be advised by their health authority and must follow the guidance on shielding and protecting clinically extremely vulnerable people.
+Living with a person in one of the above groups Anyone living with a person who is at increased risk of severe illness, or a clinically extremely vulnerable person who is shielding from Coronavirus (COVID-19), should stringently follow the guidance on social distancing and minimise contact outside the home.
+If someone falls ill If a worker develops a high temperature or a persistent cough whilst at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
 They must then follow the guidance on self-isolation and not return to work until their period of self-isolation has been completed.

-Authorised by: HSC Chair Page: 4 Ref: HSC-OPP-COVID19-1 Author: CLC with HSC amends Date: 24 th April 2020 Version: 1
+Authorised by: HSC Chair Page: 4 Ref: HSC-OPP-COVID19-1 Author: CLC with HSC amends Date: 24th April 2020 Version: 1